bovee/entab/entab-r/README.md

 If you're using RStudio on a Mac, you will likely need to tell R Studio where to find cargo (the Rust package manager) by adding it to your path.
 You can do this by modifying your `.Rprofile` file as suggested below:

 1. Find your `.Rprofile` file in your home directory (you may need to press Command + Shift + period to reveal hidden files) and open it in your text editor of choice.
+Alternatively, you can call `usethis::edit_r_profile()` from RStudio to automatically open your `.Rprofile`.
 2. Add `Sys.setenv(PATH = paste0("/Users/<user>/.cargo/bin:", Sys.getenv("PATH")))`, replacing <user> with your username.
 This will append Cargo to your path when you open RStudio.
 3. Save your `.Rprofile` and restart R Studio.
 4. Install Entab from GitHub.